-A dditional comments on typical wall densities: (e pa no pi Vall Openings: Housing vulnerability is significantly affected by openings in the walk and doors and windows), and especially their number, size and position; this statement articularly valid for loadbearing masonry and concrete wall structures.
+Wall Openings: Housing vulnerability is significantly affected by openings in the w (e.g. doors and windows), and especially their number, size and position; this statement particularly valid for loadbearing masonry and concrete wall structures.
 Provide the number, size and position of openings for a typical floor in a building.
-If possible, to to an estimate (expressed in %) for the overall window and door areas as a fraction of the overall wall surface area.
-O) the overall wall surface area.
-Is it typical for buildings of this type to have common walls with adjacent buildingYESNO Iodification of Buildings: (Describe typical patterns of modification observed (i.e. conies, demolishing interior walls or columns, extensions to buildings, new stairs, etc. 1 Uai comes, demonstring interior wants of columns, extensions to buildings, new stairs, etc.
+If possible, provide an estimate (expressed in %) for the overall window and door areas as a fraction of the overall wall surface area.
+Is it typical for buildings of this type to have common walls with adjacent buildi b YESNO Modification of Buildings: (Describe typical patterns of modification observed (i.e. alconies, demolishing interior walls or columns, extensions to buildings, new stairs, e